TycheSoftwares/arconix-faq/readme.txt

 3. Grouping and Toggling display

 == Changelog ==
+= 1.4.1 =
+Updated the metabox script to the latest release.
+This resolves some content editor bugs that may pop up in certain configurations.

 = 1.4.0 =
 * Updated plugin to be better integrated with WP 3.8 dashboard
 * Added support for 'menu order', which allows for custom ordering of FAQ items without the need for another plugin.
 Supports custom ordering within groups as well.